allangrds/awesome-ai/README.md

 - [Tome](https://beta.tome.app/): Generative storytelling has arrived.
 Unlock your best work with Tome's AI-powered storytelling format.

+## Productivity

+- [Timely](https://timelyapp.com/): Say hello to automatic time tracking Timely automates company time tracking, so you and your team can focus on the work that matters

 ## Video

 - [Sonix.ai](https://sonix.ai/): Automatic transcription software